ateneva/dbt-data-transformations/dbt/README.md

 # tests
 dbt test --select <model name>
 dbt test --select <subdirectory_where_test_files_exist>
-dbt test --select source:<source name>+      # run all tests defined on a source dbt test --select <folder path>              # run all tests in a particular folder dbt test --select <parent folder> --exclude <parent folder>.<subfolder>  # exclude tests from a sub-folder
+dbt test --select <folder path>                # run all tests in a particular folder dbt test --select <parent folder>.<subfolder>  # run all tests in a particularsub folder dbt test --select <parent folder> --exclude <parent folder>.<subfolder>  # exclude tests from a sub-folder

+dbt test --select source:*                     # run ONLY tests defined on sources dbt test --select --exclude source:*           # run ONLY tests defined on models dbt test --select source:<source name>         # run all tests defined on a source and all its tables
 ```

 More about CLI is [here](https://docs.getdbt.com/reference/node-selection/syntax).